cfrg/draft-irtf-cfrg-bbs-pseudonyms/DesignIssues.md

 Cons:

-1. Requires two different proof verify procedures or extra info to be communicated and a  branch in proof verify.
+1. Requires two different proof verify procedures or extra info to be communicated and a branch in proof verify, i.e., additional primitives for devs to implement and maintain, when the other approach solves the use case without needing them.